uzumstanley/Sentiment-Analysis/README.md

 recognition, natural language understanding, and natural language generation.
- NLP teaches computers to process and analyse natural language data in order to perform tasks such as machine translation, sentiment analysis,
+ NLP teaches computers to process and analyse natural language data in order to perform tasks such as machine translation, sentiment analysis.